-

 Force open doors.
 Bypass locked doors that normally require expensive keys or keycards.
 Access marked rooms, Labs colored keycard rooms, and other high-value locked areas without spending hundreds of thousands of rubles on single-use keys.

 Most bans in Tarkov don't come from BattlEye detecting your cheat.
 They come from playing stupidly with cheats turned on.
 BattlEye's kernel scans catch public and free cheats through signature matching.
 BurgerCheats products rotate signatures with every build, so that vector is handled.
-What gets private cheat users banned is behavioral detection — BSG's server-side systems flagging statistical impossibilities.
+What gets private cheat users banned is behavioral detection — the developers' server-side systems flagging statistical impossibilities.

 The flags that trigger server-side review: headshot rates above 80% across multiple raids, loot acquisition values that consistently exceed map averages by 300%+, movement patterns that suggest wallhack awareness (pre-aiming corners where enemies are behind walls), and survival rates above 90% over dozens of raids.
-None of these are instant bans — they accumulate into a confidence score, and once that score crosses a threshold, your account gets flagged for manual review or an automated ban wave.
+None of these are instant bans — they accumulate into a confidence score, and once that score crosses a threshold, your account gets flagged for manual review or a ban wave.

-Practical rules that keep accounts alive longer: keep your aimbot hitbox set to thorax or limbs rather than head-only, miss shots intentionally (Collapse's hitchance system does this automatically), vary your loot routes instead of running the same GPS-perfect path to every GPU spawn, and die occasionally on purpose by extracting without maximum value.
+Practical rules that keep accounts alive longer: keep your aimbot hitbox set to thorax or limbs rather than head-only, miss shots intentionally (the hitchance system does this for you automatically), vary your loot routes instead of running the same GPS-perfect path to every GPU spawn, and die occasionally on purpose by extracting without maximum value.
 Use different products on different accounts if you play on multiple.
 Run DMA hardware on your most valuable account and software on throwaway accounts you're willing to lose.
 And check your raid stats in the Tarkov menu — if your survival rate is above 75% or your K/D is above 8, tone it down.

 Frequently Asked Questions